 borrower of the item.
 In addition, if you owe a fine or have an outstanding

 bill that information stays on your record until six months after payment

 has been received.
-The software also keeps the items you have pending through
+The software also keeps the items you have on your hold

 - Reading History Option:

 If you elect to use the reading history option, the system will remember all

 items you checked out even after you return them.
 This information is protected

 under the privacy laws and can only be accessed by you or by the library if

 presented with a subpoena.
 You can at any time delete items from your reading

 history and those items will no longer be included.
 For people who do not